-Victims of crime
+Victims of Crime

 Things are changing though, and the courts do now have a responsibility under the Human Rights Act 1998 to make sure that the rights of the victims of crime are balanced with the rights of defendants.
 If you’ve been the victim of a crime and you report it to the police, you should receive a crime number and a leaflet that explains your rights.

-If you’re a witness in court, you should be sent a leaflet that explains the court process.
+Victims of Crime – If you’re a witness in court, you should be sent a leaflet that explains the court process.
 In addition, Victim Support provides a witness service in all Crown Courts to help you through the process.